Aang: Creation and conception

-Aang's character was developed from a drawing by Bryan Konietzko, depicting a bald man with an arrowlike design on his head, which the artist developed into a picture of a child with a flying bison.
-Meanwhile, Michael Dante DiMartino was interested in a documentary about explorers trapped in the South Pole, which he later combined with Konietzko's drawing.
+Aang's character was developed from a drawing by Bryan Konietzko of a "balding human man in his forties wearing a futuristic outfit" based on Michael Dante DiMartino's appearance with an arrow design on his head.
+Konietzko later developed this man into a child with a flying bison.
+Meanwhile, DiMartino was interested in a documentary about explorers trapped in the South Pole, which he later combined with Konietzko's drawing.

-The plot they described corresponds with the first and second episodes of Avatar: The Last Airbender, where the "water people" (Katara and Sokka) rescue the "air guy" (Aang) while "trapped in a snowy wasteland" (the Southern Water Tribe) with "some fire people [that] are pressing down on them" (Fire Nation Troops and Zuko).
-The creators of the show intended Aang to be trapped in an iceberg for one hundred years, later to wake inside a futuristic world, wherein he would have a robot named Momo and a dozen bisons.
-The creators lost interest in this theme, and changed it to one hundred years of suspended animation.
-The robotic Momo became a flying lemur, and the herd of bison was reduced to one.
+The plot they described corresponds with the first and second episodes of Avatar: The Last Airbender, where the "water people" (Katara and Sokka) rescue the "air guy" (Aang) while "trapped in a snowy wasteland" (the Southern Water Tribe) with "some fire people [that] are pressing down on them" (Zuko and the Fire Nation troops).
+The creators of the show intended for Aang to be trapped in an iceberg for one thousand years, later to wake up to a futuristic world, wherein he would have a robot named Momo and a dozen flying bison.
+The creators eventually lost interest in this science fiction theme and changed it to an Asian-inspired fantasy world.
+Aang was changed to being stuck in a hundred years of suspended animation, his bald head was explained away by him hailing from a culture inspired by Buddhist monks, the robotic Momo became a flying lemur, and the herd of bison was reduced to one.

 In the episode "Tales of Ba Sing Se", Aang's name was written as 安昂 (ān áng) in Chinese.

+The creators and writers stated that they had originally intended for Aang to let go of his attachment to Katara in order to unlock new airbending abilities.
+However, this plot point was later abandoned, as Aang ultimately never lets go of his attachment to her.
+Although he achieves mastery over the Avatar State after accidentally hitting a rock, he does not gain any new airbending abilities.
+The concept was later reused for the character of Zaheer in The Legend of Korra.